Mains electricity: Standardization

-In 2000, Australia converted to 230 V as the nominal standard with a tolerance of +10%/−6%, this superseding the old 240 V standard, AS2926-1987.
+In 2000, Australia converted to 230 V as the nominal standard with a tolerance of +10%/−6%, this superseding the old 240 V standard, AS 2926-1987.
+The tolerance was increased in 2022 to ± 10% with the release of AS IEC 60038:2022.
+The utilization voltage available at an appliance may be below this range, due to voltage drops within the customer installation.
 As in the UK, 240 V is within the allowable limits and "240 volt" is a synonym for mains in Australian and British English.

+In the United States and Canada, national standards specify that the nominal voltage at the source should be 120 V and allow a range of 114 V to 126 V (RMS) (−5% to +5%).
+Historically, 110 V, 115 V and 117 V have been used at different times and places in North America.
+Mains power is sometimes spoken of as 110 V; however, 120 V is the nominal voltage.

 In Japan, the electrical power supply to households is at 100 and 200 V. Eastern and northern parts of Honshū (including Tokyo) and Hokkaidō have a frequency of 50 Hz, whereas western Honshū (including Nagoya, Osaka, and Hiroshima), Shikoku, Kyūshū and Okinawa operate at 60 Hz.
 The boundary between the two regions contains four back-to-back high-voltage direct-current (HVDC) substations which interconnect the power between the two grid systems; these are Shin Shinano, Sakuma Dam, Minami-Fukumitsu, and the Higashi-Shimizu Frequency Converter.
 To accommodate the difference, frequency-sensitive appliances marketed in Japan can often be switched between the two frequencies.